hyperledger/iroha-2-docs/src/guide/quick-start.md

 ::: info

-Please note that there is an ongoing work to make our configurations for Docker even more customizable with the help of Swarm.
+Please note that there is ongoing work to make our configurations for Docker even more customizable with the help of Swarm.

 <!-- Check: a reference about future releases or work in progress -->